 Flowing water, in particular, can erode soils that are located beneath a foundation.
 This causes a void in the soil layer and a loss of bearing capacity, leading to a settlement.
 The source of water can be rainfall or broken water pipes, among others.

 If the coarse soil layer under load-bearing structures or floors was not properly compacted during construction, a settlement will occur.

-A nearby construction activity, especially piling and excavations or heavy road/rail traffic, can cause a significant vibration in the underlying soil.
-This may cause a further compaction or liquefaction of sensitive soils, leading to a settlement.
+A nearby construction activity, especially piling and excavations or heavy road/rail traffic can cause a significant vibration in the underlying soil.
+This may cause further compaction or liquefaction of sensitive soils, leading to a settlement.

 In certain cohesive soils, variations in water content may cause volumetric changes.
 Very dry seasons or vegetation may cause the soil to lose moisture to an extent that it shrinks, causing cracks and even voids in the ground.